AHIRAJ-K/fpga-miniproject-nielit/03-simulation/Readme.md

 1. Open your Vivado project
 2. Add all Verilog source files from `02-verilog-modules/`
-3. Set `tb_miniproject.v` as the top module for simulation
+3. Set `tb-miniproject.v` as the top module for simulation
 4. Run **Behavioral Simulation**
 5. Observe the output waveform in the simulator